Bsodoge/Focus-Mode/README.md

 - Ability to block at certain times and days.
 - Ability to use wildcard to mass block certain sites e.g reddit.com/* will block all reddit links.

-This is an open-source project and all contributions are welcome at https://github.com/Bsodoge/Focus-Mode
+This is an open-source project and all contributions are welcome.

 <h2>License</h2>
 MIT License